funnelcloudinc/ember-cli-echarts/tests/dummy/app/pods/docs/examples/chart-events/template.md

-# Evented Chart
+# Chart Events

-echarts events (Click the chart, and watch the console)
+Echart events (open the console and click the chart)

 {{docs/examples/chart-events/demo}}